GoogleCloudPlatform/cloud-foundation-fabric/modules/net-lb-app-ext/README.md

 #### Instance Groups

 The module can optionally create unmanaged instance groups, which can then be referred to in backends via their key.
-THis is the simple HTTP example above but with instance group creation managed by the module:
+This is the simple HTTP example above but with instance group creation managed by the module:

 ```hcl
 module "glb-0" {